rafie/redev1/README.md

-# redev1
+# Redis Development Facilities

-Redis Development Facilities
+This repo contains artifacts that are to serve as development infrastructure tools for Redis Modules, not strongly associated with specific versions of Modules repositories.